galessi5150/Basic-Weather-Card/README.md

 4. Install dependencies: npm install
 5. Start the development server: npm start
 6. Open development server: npm run dev
-    -This will give you a lonke likr this: http://localhost:3000 paste it into your browser
+    -This will give you a link like this: http://localhost:3000 paste it into your browser

 🌐 Technologies Used